godaddy/javascript/README.md

 ## How do I disable auto fix

-You may wish to disable autofix, so you can run eslint in ci, and error if it catches anything unlinted
+You may wish to disable autofix so when you run `eslint` in ci it will error if it catches anything unlinted.

 ``` js
 {